-Grammy nominated cellist Michelle Djokic enjoys a versatile career as chamber musician, soloist, and orchestral player.
-After appearing with Emerald City Music in 2018, a review in Seattle’s Sunbreak stated, “Bloch’s Prayer for cello and piano from his Jewish Life No. 1 was a moving and beautiful evocation of Jewish life in the hands of Michelle Djokic… Her sound had warmth, depth, and gentleness…” Michelle’s lifelong passion for chamber music and the collaborative process of rehearsing was her inspiration for the launching of Musikiwest in 2017 based in Palo Alto, CA. Musikiwest harnesses the collaborative power of chamber music to engender empathic awareness, promote conflict resolution, and build peaceable communities.
+Grammy-nominated cellist Michelle Djokic enjoys a versatile career as chamber musician, soloist, and orchestral player.
+Michelle’s lifelong passion for chamber music and the collaborative process of rehearsing was her inspiration for the launching of Musikiwest in 2017.
+Musikiwest harnesses the collaborative power of chamber music to engender empathic awareness, promote conflict resolution, and build peaceable communities.
 Using scripted “open rehearsals” in a unique and creative format, Musikiwest addresses difficult issues in young people’s lives such as bullying, shaming, and exclusion.
 The most sought after performing artists of today gather for this meaningful opportunity to share with adolescents through their incredible artistry and generosity of spirit.
 Hundreds of lives continue to be impacted by this powerful experience.